Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 location-based services.
 On the Internet of Things (IoT), these APIs facilitate communication between devices and cloud platforms, contributing to smart home and industrial automation applications.
+(PubNub, n.d.)
+(Ismail, 2023)

 ### Role of REST APIs in Distributed Applications

 REST APIs play a pivotal role in enabling seamless communication and interaction between distributed components within applications.
-Founded on the principles of Representational State Transfer (REST), these APIs provide a standardized and scalable approach for developing distributed online applications.
+REST APIs provide a standardized and scalable approach for developing distributed online applications.

 Key advantages of REST APIs include a standardized interface for client-server communication, statelessness which simplifies request processing, decoupling of components for flexibility and scalability, distributed data and resource access through HTTP methods, and support for integration and interoperability with external systems.

-By leveraging RESTful APIs, Perfect Parking achieves efficient communication, data exchange, and collaboration among its distributed components.
-The RESTful API acts as a bridge, allowing the app to harness the web\'s capabilities for constructing scalable, interoperable, and robust distributed applications.

 ## A Software Solution